Jiang Shuo: Biography

 Jiang Shuo was born in 1958 in Beijing, China.
 She studied sculpture at the Central Academy of Arts and Design, now the Academy of Fine Arts, Tsinghua University, Beijing, from 1978–1982, and was one of the few women to do so.
-She studied under the sculptor Professor Zheng Ke for three years, becoming the first sculptress in China to complete a post-graduate degree.
+She studied under the sculptor Professor Zheng Ke for three years, becoming the first woman sculptor in China to complete a post-graduate degree.
 Jiang then became a lecturer at the school from 1986–1989.
 In 1989, she immigrated to Austria with her sculptor husband, Wu Shaoxiang and their three-year-old son.
 They settled in Klagenfurt, Carinthia where they established a joint studio.
 In 2006, he set up a studio in Beijing.
 Due to her increasing popularity, 2012 saw the opening of a studio in Berlin.
 Since then Jiang has widely exhibited her sculptures around the world, including Austria, Indonesia, Singapore, and Switzerland.
 Her works are also regularly sold through galleries, and at auctions in Beijing, Hong Kong, Austria, and New York.
 Many of her works are included in major private and museum collections as well.
 Alternating Wu Shaoxiang lives today in Austria, Berlin and Beijing.